GMC Hummer EV Easter Egg Shows It Crushing Tesla Cybertruck

 On the topic at hand though, actually getting a Hummer to drive over a Cybertruck could be a little tricky.
 The 8-degree slope of the Cybertruck's rear end is a subtle one, but presumably some kind of ramp arrangement would be required for the Hummer's tire to actually climb atop the pickup's roof as shown.

 In any case, the icon of the Cybertruck getting driven on is clipped and vague enough that GMC could deny all if really pushed about the issue.
+Not all easter eggs are so subtle.
 However, one somehow suspects that there's now a multi-million view YouTube video to be had for the first Hummer owner to drive up the back of a Cybertruck.
 We'll probably have to wait some time, however, as deliveries of Tesla's pickup are still just a gleam in Elon's eye.

 Got a tip?
 Let the author know: Lewin@thedrive.com